cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 forget and couldn't think of a better closer.

-After the talk was done and getting to see a room full of people react to it I decided to post a quick tweet with the video on my my back to the conf venue after stashing my bag post lunch.
+After the talk was done and getting to see a room full of people react to it I decided to post a quick tweet with the video on my my back to the conference venue after stashing my bag post lunch.

 It was viewed over 10,000 times in less than two days.